The Benefits Of Lemon Essential Oil & 10 Ways To Use It Up

-Lemon essential oil can help treat acne thanks to its antimicrobial and antibacterial compounds.
-Its high antioxidant count may also reduce tissue damage in the skin caused by free radicals.
+Lemon essential oil can help treat acne thanks to its antimicrobial1 and antibacterial2 compounds.
+Its high antioxidant count3 may also reduce tissue damage in the skin caused by free radicals.
 (In other words, it can help lessen irritation from things like pollution, cigarette smoke, and solar radiation.)
 However, when applying lemon essential oil topically, you need to dilute it in carrier oils so that it makes up less than 2% of the mixture, or else you risk a skin reaction when exposed to sunlight.
 You should also avoid applying it to open wounds or sores.

 2. It might alleviate stress.

 Amy Galper, co-founder of the New York Institute of Aromatic Studies, points to this study4, which demonstrated that lemon essential oil was a powerful calming agent during three stress test experiments on mice.
 It proved even more stress-relieving than other oils commonly associated with feelings of calmness, like lavender and rose.

 "Inhaling the scent of lemon essential oil directly influences the hypothalamus and limbic system, increasing your cognitive capabilities and creativity while simultaneously boosting your mood," explains Mariza Snyder, D.C., functional wellness practitioner, aromatherapist, and author of The Essential Oils Hormone Solution.
 Lemon essential oil can serve as one part of your mood-boosting arsenal, but it's important to remember that its effects won't last forever, so you need to pair it with other tools that work for you.

 4. It helps concentration.